-Q: Are you letting your members know what they can expect from you at the point they give you their email address?
+Q: Are you letting your members know what they can expect from you at the point they give you their email addresses?

-TIP: Use your membership emails to inform your members of what registrering for your community means, email wise.
+TIP: Use your membership emails to inform your members of what registering for your community means, email-wise.

-Q: Do you tell them how often you will be sending to them?
+Q: Do you tell them how often you will be sent to them?

 TIP: You can let your members know in the group description/pinned post when they can expect your general communication.